Xizonic/elegoo-web/README.md

 # elegoo-web

 This Fork forces pnpm 9 instead of using the latest pnpm version.
-When using docker, this must be localy built.
+Docker is the only recommended way to run and must be built localy.
+Use the Docker Compose Example File to get started.

 A web frontend + backend service for Elegoo Centauri Carbon 2 (CC2) FDM printers.
 The Node.js service maintains a single MQTT connection to the printer and exposes state to browsers via WebSocket, REST API, and Prometheus metrics.